smk37git/SPDWEBAPP_ENV/README.md

 # Sigma Phi Delta Mizzou New Website
 ## Setup Instructions
-For security purposes, the website stores the database, secret key, and the path to the admin panel in a seperate file that is *two directories above the website files*, aka, *the same directory that the git repo is stored in*.
+For security purposes, the website stores the database, secret key, development environment, and the path to the admin panel in a seperate file that is *two directories above the website files*, aka, *the same directory that the git repo is stored in*.

 In that folder, you need two things: